-15 From this argument, it can be concluded that as long as the BOJ is committed to the zero interest rate policy, the Ministry of Finance could conduct a kind of monetary easing through foreign exchange intervention.
+15. From this argument, it can be concluded that as long as the BOJ is committed to the zero interest rate policy, the MOF could conduct a kind of monetary easing through foreign exchange intervention.
 This is because, provided the BOJ continues the zero interest rate policy, short-term government bills become equivalent to broad monetary base.
-For example, Ministry of Finance intervention, buying US dollars and providing short-term government bills to the market, is equal to the BOJ buying US dollars and providing funds.
+For example, MOF intervention, buying U.S. dollars and providing short-term government bills to the market, is equal to the BOJ buying dollars and providing funds.
+Remember that such an aggressive foreign exchange intervention, if ever conducted, might require the cooperation of other countries as well.

-16 Cole and Kocherlakota (1998) showed that a zero nominal interest rate environment could become a Pareto Optimum (so-called the Freedman Rule) in a general equilibrium model, and proved that an optimal path of monetary policy under zero interest rates imposes the following two constraints on the monetary base: (1) monetary base converges to zero in the distant future; and (2) monetary base falls faster than the subjective discount rate.
-In other words, under zero interest rates, since both an increase and decrease in monetary base could be an optimal path in the short term, we obtain no information by looking at fluctuation of monetary base according to the quantitative theory of money.
+16. Cole and Kocherlakota (1998) showed that a zero nominal interest rate environment could become a Pareto Optimum (the so-called Freedman Rule) in a general equilibrium model, and proved that an optimal path of monetary policy under zero interest rates imposes the following two constraints on the monetary base: (1) monetary base converges to zero in the distant future; and (2) monetary base falls faster than the subjective discount rate.
+In other words, under zero interest rates, since both an increase and decrease in monetary base according to the quantitative theory of money.
 In short, the argument "monetary base not increasing is evidence of poor monetary policy management" is not persuasive under zero interest rates.